Absence of high-speed internet impacting millions of Pennsylvanians

 They conducted their own study, collecting millions of speed tests from across the state, and found no county where at least half the population received high-speed internet.

-“The number of people without access, or who have a discrepancy in actual speeds versus advertised speeds, they believe, is in the millions,” said Senator Kristin Phillips-Hill, Chair of the Senate Communications and Technology Committee.
+“The number of people without access or who have a discrepancy in actual speeds versus advertised speeds, they believe, is in the millions,” said Sen. Kristin Phillips-Hill, chair of the Senate Communications and Technology Committee.